-Counsel requests that the Court approve Garden City as the Claims Administrator in this case.
+Counsel requests the Court to approve Garden City as the Claims Administrator in this case.
 Garden City would be responsible for: (1) disseminating the Notice of Pendency of Class Action and Settlement of Class Action and the Proof of Claim and Release to potential Class Members in this action, including by direct mail and through its case-specific website; (2) assisting Class Members with questions regarding the proposed settlement and the submission of claims; (3) receiving and processing claims submitted regarding the settlement fund; (4) corresponding with Class Members submitting deficient claims; (5) reporting to Counsel and the Court; and (6) distributing settlement funds to approved claimants.
+Garden City anticipates that \$195,000 will be sufficient to cover these costs.

 After reviewing the experience of Garden City and its proposed plan to administer the settlement, the Court is satisfied that Garden City will competently administer the settlement.
 Accordingly, the Court APPROVES Garden City as the Claims Administrator.